December Month is Christmas Time!

 So, I am inspired to write about our feelings this month, and how we can learn and apply the wisdom and power of heartfelt feelings to make this December and this Christmas, one of the best ones we’ve ever had!
-Now – fasten your seatbelts and prepare for an uplifting take-off!
+Now – fasten your seat belts and prepare for an uplifting take-off!

-The first feelings that spring to my mind when I look around me and think about Christmas, are feelings of delight, devotion, thankfulness, jubilance and peace.
+The first feelings that spring to my mind when I look around me and think about Christmas, are feelings of delight, devotion, thankfulness, jubilant and peace.
 But I am also aware of feelings of despair and depression.
 Christmas is a time when many of us experience a host of feelings – from feeling blessed and loved, to feeling lonely and tender.

 I have asked myself a thousand times, ‘Why do we feel so many feelings over this time of the year?
 Why do we see so many loved ones trying to beat the blues over Christmas?’
 As a researcher, I talk to people, I organise focus groups, I love studying the results of (for example) the Gallup Organization, giving us trustworthy information about people and how they feel.
 One of the latest small groups I have engaged with, consist of the older folks in our midst.
 It was clear to me that they spend many hours thinking, wishing, longing and going down memory lane.
 They think about all the things that happened during the year, and all the things that didn’t happen – and these thoughts play off in colourful images in their minds and even keep them awake at night.

 Take my hand in your imagination, and come with me.
 I am going to visit someone in a nearby Retirement Village.
 Imagine we are walking into this Village to visit a woman who has been widowed during the year.
-Her place is mildly, but neatly decorated with a modest small Christmas tree placed on the coffee table with a few small gifts wrapped up next to it.
+Her place is neatly decorated with a modest small Christmas tree placed on the coffee table with a few small gifts wrapped up next to it.
 We are invited in for tea and small biscuits and started talking about Christmas.
 During moments of reflective silence, we asked her about her family.
 She had a far-away look in her eyes and with a thoughtful smile replied, ‘I only have three children.
-All married years ago – and I also have nine lovely grandchildren and two great-grand-children!’
+All married years ago – but I also have nine lovely grandchildren and two great-grand-children!’
 She slowly continued and in an affectionate, yet dejected way she said, ‘They have all gone on different holidays, some even as far as Texas in America!
-But I am ok.
+But I am OK.
 I have the neighbours looking in here, every second day’.

-Personally, I don’t think she is ok.
+Personally, I don’t think she is OK.
 She is just one of thousands of other older folks, trying her best not to ‘interrupt’ or ‘spoil’ her children’s Christmas holiday.
 It hurts me to just think about it!

 This imaginative visit I just shared with you, takes me straight into even more luminous research done on the effect of love, caring and friendship in all our lives – from the youngest to the oldest in our midst.